-If you’ve ever worked a job fair, you know it can be a fast-paced, demanding experience.
+If you’ve ever worked an in-person job fair, you know it can be a fast-paced, demanding experience.
 As with most things, the more you prepare for it, the more you will get out of it.
-Here are some tips to follow before, during, and after the event.
+Here are some tips to follow before, during, and after the event but always remember you can always leave your hiring process at hands of an expert recruiting firm.

 Give thought to who will attend.
 Make sure the representatives who will be attending can speak at length about your organization’s mission and career opportunities.
 Their clothing or a nametag should clearly indicate they are with the company.
 And if they are military veterans, include that on their nametag or on a sign at the booth.